 Mark resurrected both record labels in 2015 and redesigned the Metamotional website, integrating an online music store called MetaShop to release his own music.
 A refined Madoka sound emerged and he marked his return that same year with his Beacon EP.
 The new release kickstarted the next chapter in his ever-evolving musical story.

 Most recently, he unleashed his album Speak For Yourself.
 The record is his first full-length since 2007’s A Cure For Loneliness.
-Speak is a fresh and focused, steady and slow-building collection of new material from Madoka, firmly setting the stage for his future vision of his Saturated Sound.
+Speak is a fresh, focused, steady and slow-building collection of new material from Madoka, firmly setting the stage for the future